hpc/charliecloud/doc/ch-image.rst

 Without workarounds provided by :code:`--force`, this approach does confuse programs that expect to have real root privileges, most notably distribution package installers.
-This subsection describes why that happens.
+This subsection describes why that happens and what you can do about it.

 :code:`ch-image` executes all instructions as the normal user who invokes it.
-For :code:`RUN`, this is accomplished with :code:`ch-run -w --uid=0 --gid=0`
-(and some other arguments), i.e., your host EUID and EGID both mapped to zero inside the container, and only one UID (zero) and GID (zero) are available inside the container.
+For :code:`RUN`, this is accomplished with :code:`ch-run` arguments including :code:`-w --uid=0 --gid=0`.
+That is, your host EUID and EGID are both mapped to zero inside the container, and only one UID (zero) and GID (zero) are available inside the container.
 Under this arrangement, processes running in the container for each :code:`RUN` *appear* to be running as root, but many privileged system calls will fail without the workarounds described below.
 **This affects any fully unprivileged container build, not just Charliecloud.**